WhitehillGroup/new-support/docs/autopro/api.md

 ![](/assets/banners/whg_apapi.png)

+Make the doors open by themselves.
+Or don't.

 !!!info
 This is a technical page, and assumes familiarity with Roblox Studio's Explorer, alongside with Roblox's scripting language, Luau.
 !!!